“Theater for a New Audience . . . remains the most sophisticated purveyor of revivals in the major Off-Broadway leagues.”

 In addition, Theatre for a New Audience sustains the largest program in New York City’s Public Schools for introducing Shakespeare.
 The Theatre provides teachers with professional development, places artists in-residence in the classroom and brings students to matinee performances of the same award-winning productions seen by the Theatre’s adult audiences.
 More than two thousand students take part each year and roughly 123,000 have been served since the program began in 1984.
 Additional artistic programming includes Theatre for a New Audience Talks, a distinctive post-performance discussion series for general audiences.
 The Theatre also offers a wide range of ticket prices to minimize economic barriers for all its audiences.
 These endeavors are grounded in the belief that the language and scope of classic drama belong to everyone.

 Theatre for a New Audience is also at a turning point in its history: In April 2011, it broke ground on its first home after over thirty years of itinerancy, a 299-seat theatre in Downtown Brooklyn’s BAM Cultural District.
-Of a three phase Capital Campaign goal of $68.5 million, the Theatre has raised $53.4 million—and is on track and on budget to provide New York and the region with a state of the art theatre dedicated to Shakespeare.
+Thanks to a generous gift from The Polonsky Foundation, we will name our home Polonsky Shakespeare Center.
+Of a three phase Capital Campaign goal of $68.5 million, the Theatre has raised $65.6 million—and is on track and on budget to provide New York and the region with a state of the art theatre dedicated to Shakespeare this fall.